 - We’ve updated privacy features, giving more control over how personal information is used for marketing, advertising, and tracking on Etsy.
 EU members can access these new features under Your account > Account settings > Privacy on web, mobile web, and on the Etsy buying apps.

 Improved functionality for subject data access requests and portability

-- Members can download a ZIP file of their personal information (bio, profile image URL, purchases, Conversations, etc.) under Your Account > Account settings > Privacy.
+- Members can download a ZIP file of their personal information (bio, profile image URL, purchases, Messages, etc.) under Your account > Account settings > Privacy.